rohan2810/MusiCRS/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution 4.0 International License (CC-BY-4.0)](https://creativecommons.org/licenses/by/4.0/).
 See individual model directories for specific model licenses.

 ---